 A growing body of evidence confirms what many CBD users already know.
 One example is a study published in The Permanente Journal.
 Researchers examined 72 adults with anxiety and insomnia and found 79% slept better after taking 25 mg of CBD daily.

 With virtually no risk and potentially significant benefits, why not give CBD a try?
 You can find it in a broad range of forms, including CBD oil, tinctures, gummies, and capsules.
-There are also cosmetic products, including topical balms, you can apply directly to the skin to ease inflammation and pain.
-If you're not sure how to get started, check out our dosing guide here.
+There are also cosmetic products, including topical balms, you can apply directly to the skin.
+If you’re not sure how to get started, check out our dosing guide here.